nasa/astrobee_android/gs_examples/sci_cam_image2/readme.md

 To see logging info as this app is running one can do (in a separate terminal on LLP):

-  adb logcat | grep -E -i "science|sci_cam"
+  adb logcat -b all -c   # wipe any existing logs adb logcat | grep -E -i "science|sci_cam"

 ## Running this APK in debug mode